 The word ‘yoga’ derives from the Sanskrit root ‘yuj’, meaning, ‘to bind, unite or bring together’.
-It means ‘union’ or ‘communion with the Divine’; the act of quietening the body and mind, allowing us to find the essence of our Being, the Soul or Spirit within.
+This means a unification of the body and mind, and ultimately uniting our selves with that of a higher power or our own higher consciousness.

 ‘Prana’ means ‘energy’, ‘breath’ or ‘life force’;‘ayama’ means ‘extension’, ‘stretch’ or ‘lengthen’.
 ‘Pranayama’ can be translated as ‘breath or energy extension’.
 Breathing techniques are used to control the breath or prana in various ways.
 There are many different types of exercises that have different effects.
 The various techniques used can increase oxygen intake into the body, clean the respiratory system, remove toxins, clear the mind of any negativity, soothe the nerves, aid relaxation and increase movement of prana around the body.
 Pranayama also helps to focus the mind.